 There are several ways to do this, from the user’s end and from the provider’s.
 One is through zfone, a voice data encryption software that works on top of your VoIP client by encrypting data packets.
 The software also has a man-in-the-middle (MiTM), which shows an authentication code that needs to be confirmed by the user on the other end of the call.

 At the enterprise or provider level, you need to have a virtual private network (VPN) that encrypts voice traffic.
 VoIP software with encryption capabilities can also be used.

 Another VoIP security vulnerability is the possible infiltration of malware via media sessions and signaling.
 Malware is malicious software that is designed to self-propagate and infects other systems.
 It is popularly known as “worms.”

-Worm infiltration exposes your network, data, and media and signaling structures.
+Worm infiltration exposes your network, data, and media, and sip signaling structures.
 At the very least, such a security breach might result in stolen account credentials.
 At its worst, other segments of your business can be infiltrated and abused.

 There are ways to defend against this.
 You can implement deep packet inspection, as well as fortify computers and softphones used in VoIP communications.
 Deep packet inspection makes use of tools, such as firewalls, to filter packets for viruses, spam, and other malicious inclusions.
 This is usually done at the enterprise level.
 Fortifying computers and softphones can be done with virus scanning software and the like.

 ATA Device Vulnerabilities

 If you use an ATA (analog telephone adapter) device with your VoIP, you also expose your system to possible infiltration.
 ATA works through ports: ethernet and USB ports – points of malicious entry if you are targetted for cyber attack and toll fraud.